-She was set to headline fest 2020 and 2021, so the fans were there in droves to partake in Lizzo’s performance.
+She was set to headline fest 2020 and 2021, so the fans really packed in to partake in Lizzo’s performance.
 She admitted, “I’ve been on tour but, bitch, ain’t nothing like being at Jazz Fest.”

 Her set was a combination of newer material and her hits like “Truth Hurts,” “Good as Hell” and “Juice.”
 She covered Lauryn Hill’s “Doo Wop” and part of Coldplay’s “Yellow.”
 She broke out her flute because “It’s about to get real jazzy in this bitch.”
 It was everything fans had anticipated and more.

-Wu-Tang Clan and The Soul Rebels headlined the Congo Stage.
-A true collaboration that can only happen at Jazz Fest.
-As more and more members joined: U God, RZA and the GZA, the set was what fans hoped for.
+Wu-Tang Clan and The Soul Rebels headlined the Congo Stage, providing a true collaboration that can only happen at Jazz Fest.
+As more and more members joined — U God, RZA and the GZA — the set was what fans hoped for.
 Raekwon’s voice is as strong as ever, and Ghostface sent chills up the spines of the faithful fans.
-Everyone in the Wu-Tang crowd just seemed happy to be there and loved the collaboration that was unfolding on the stage.
+Everyone in the Wu-Tang crowd just seemed happy to be there and loved the collaboration that unfolded on the stage.

 Alison Krauss and Robert Plant brought out many of the old-timers in the crowd.
 The two singers performed together at jazz fest 15 years ago promoting the Grammy winning album, Raising Sand.
 Now they have a new album, Raise the Roof.
 It’s a combination of bluegrass, blues and folk music.
 Led Zeppelin fans were not disappointed when they did a rendition of “When the Levee Breaks.”

-Tank and the Bangas and Big Freedia gave outstanding performances prior to Lizzo’s set that seemed to be a prelude to Lizzo.
+Tank and the Bangas and Big Freedia gave outstanding performances prior to Lizzo’s set, which provided the perfect prelude for Lizzo.
 They were certainly as entertaining and proved that they should always be on the main stage at the festival.

 There were some outstanding interviews at the Allison Miner Music Heritage Stage including Steve Miller, Allison Russell, and Charlie Musselwhite.
 All had many stories to tell and were well worth attending.
 Steve Miller has definitely lived a life and fans said they could listen to his stories for many more hours.

-Many people found that the new cashless system to be time-consuming at best as food and drink lines seemed much longer than usual.
+This year the festival went cashless and many people found the food and drink lines to be far more time-consuming than previous festivals.
 Fans were quick to react online with comments about missing the cash payment options.
-With practice that system did improve as the weekend continued and lines moved much faster.
+With practice, the situation improved as the weekend continued and lines moved much faster.

-Many would argue that the food is the absolute best part of the festival with classic dishes that can only be found at Jazz Fest and many of the vendors have done the festival over decades and have it down to an absolute science to get out as much food as possible so we have no doubt they will get even faster on Weekend 2.
+Many would argue that the food is the absolute best part of the festival with classic dishes that can only be found at Jazz Fest.
+Many of the vendors have been at the festival for decades, so they have it down to a science to produce as much food as possible.
+We have no doubt they will get even faster at Weekend 2.

 On Saturday, the rain came and it came in hard at times for the afternoon sets.
 The festival is known to go on rain or shine and this was one of the days where you can see why many of the loyal fans love to get muddy and see their favorite artists decked out in their rain gear.

-Many fans also took shelter from the downpour in the Gospel, Jazz and Blues tents and saw some amazing artists like Irma Thomas who did a rousing set as Hoda Kobt and Jenna Bush from the Today show looked on from side stage as they lived their very best festival life all weekend while filming for their live show in New Orleans on Monday and Tuesday.
+Many fans also took shelter from the downpour in the Gospel, Jazz and Blues tents and saw some amazing artists like Irma Thomas, who did a rousing set as Hoda Kobt and Jenna Bush from the Today show looked on from side stage.
+The two lived their very best festival life all weekend while filming for their live show in New Orleans on Monday and Tuesday.

-Saturday headliner Ed Sheeran used a system of pedals that allow him to record and “loop” the sounds he makes onstage, thus building full arrangements in real time.
-He tapped his acoustic guitar to make beats, slash a chord or two, loop it, then sing and play more on top of the parts he’s just recorded.
+Saturday headliner Ed Sheeran used a system of pedals that to record and “loop” the sounds he made onstage, which created full arrangements in real time.
+He tapped his acoustic guitar to make beats, slash a chord or two, loop it, then sang and played more on top of the parts he had just recorded.
 The fans loved him.
-On Friday Sheeran announced a series of more intimate theater shows to accompany his football stadium headlining dates across America this summer.
+On Friday, Sheeran announced a series of more intimate theater shows to accompany his football stadium headlining dates across America this summer.